The mission of universities is

 university or field of education.
 The statistics on universities largely

-follow the Finnish National Board of Education's 1995 classification of
+follow the Finnish National Agency for Education's 1995 classification of

 the fields of education.
 Some statistics also use the more specific

-2002 classification by the Finnish National Board of Education.
+2002 classification by the Finnish National Agency for Education.

 statistics on universities in the Vipunen Reporting Portal start from